Course Catalog

 Academic Readiness

-1. annual progress reports or a final transcript for the equivalent of the homeschooled student’s junior and senior years;
+4. Home Schooled Students, Accredited Program: Annual progress reports or a final transcript for the equivalent of the homeschooled student’s junior and senior years.
+The final progress report or transcript must include the graduation date.

 *Exceptions to requirements 1 or 2 include those students seeking enrollment into an approved Basic Workforce Certificate that does not require a high school diploma or equivalency for admission.
 See the WGTC Website for more information.

 The President of Wiregrass Georgia Technical College has the right to waive the high school diploma/high school equivalency requirement for those pursuing a high school equivalency who are otherwise eligible to enroll in a specific program of study.
-The President may also waive the high school diploma/equivalency requirement for those participating in a TCSG approved Workforce Development course/cohort.
+The President may also waive the high school diploma/equivalency requirement for those participating in a TCSG-approved Workforce Development course/cohort.

 Verification of Lawful Presence in the United States